matrix-org/matrix-spec-proposals/specification/identity_service_api.rst

 Generic values are:

-- A client secret to protect the session
+- ``client_secret``: a client secret to protect the session.
-- The attempt number, allowing the client to control when a token should be sent again (e.g. reminder)
+- ``send_attempt``: an optional attempt number, controlling if a token should be sent again.
-- An optional next link URL to which the client is redirected after validation of the session
+- ``next_link``: An optional next link URL to which the client is redirected after validation of the session.

+If a send_attempt is specified, the server will only send an email if the send_attempt is a number greater than the most recent one which it has seen (or if it has never seen one), scoped to that email address + client_secret pair.
+This is to avoid repeatedly sending the same email in the case of request retries between the POSTing user and the identity service.
+The client should increment this value if they desire a new email (e.g. a reminder) to be sent.

 3PID-specific values are specific to the 3PID medium to give flexibility in the 3PID address representation, either as a canonical value or as a set of values